 West Virginia Officials Stressing Motorcycle Safety this Month

-Posted on behalf of The Bell Law Firm, PLLC on May 20, 2016 in Car Accidents
+Posted on behalf of Stewart Bell, PLLC on May 20, 2016 in Car Accidents

 As the weather begins to warm up in West Virginia, locals and state law enforcement want to stress the importance of motorcycle safety.

 According to the National Highway Traffic Safety Administration, which deems May as Motorcycle Safety Awareness Month, there were more than 4,500 motorcycle fatalities in 2014.
 In West Virginia, 10 percent of all traffic fatalities in the state involved motorcycles.
 Unfortunately, seven of the 26 people killed in a motorcycle accident in West Virginia were not wearing a helmet.

 The state Department of Transportation is urging motorists to look twice for motorcycles while also urging riders to always wear a helmet.
 State laws require all riders, no matter their age, to always wear a helmet.